PinchOfData/germaingauthier/index.md

 I'm currently a PhD student at the [Center for Research in Economics and Statistics (CREST)](http://crest.science/) and a doctoral affiliate at the [Institute for Public Policies (IPP)](https://www.ipp.eu/).
 I work under the supervision of [Alessandro Riboni](https://sites.google.com/site/alessandroriboni/).

+I visited the Center for Data Science and Economics at ETH Zürich for the academic year 2020-2021, invited by [Elliott Ash](https://elliottash.com/).

 Topics: social media, protest movements, social norms, political and economic beliefs

 Methods: econometrics, text as data, simulations